 For a scientific finding to be useful, the problem must be important (see Guideline 1).
-Some problems jump off the page as being important, such as Milgram's question on whether people might act irresponsibly if an authority takes responsibility from an individual.
-We think there are many problems that are important such as "Is there any scientific evidence that government regulations in any area have provided better long-term outcomes than a free market?" or "What level of top executive compensation would maximize a firm's long-term profitability."
+Some problems jump off the page as being important, such as Milgram's question on whether people might act irresponsibly if an authority removes responsibility from an individual.
+We think there are many problems that are important such as "Is there scientific evidence that government regulations in any area have provided better long-term outcomes than a free market?", "Are top executives in the U.S. paid enough?"